Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 if you notice that the pH level in your pool is too high, it’s important to take action to correct the problem.

-By testing the water regularly, using muriatic acid or dry acid as needed, and taking other preventative measures, you can help ensure a safe and enjoyable swimming experience for everyone.
+By testing the water regularly, using muriatic or dry acid as needed, and taking other preventative measures, you can help ensure a safe and enjoyable swimming experience for everyone.